seshendra/vagrant-ubuntu-tomcat7/README.md

-# Ubuntu Precise32 with Apache Tomcat 7
+# Ubuntu Precise32 with Tomcat 7

 ## Pre-requisites
 Ensure you have the following tools installed: